Dili Municipality: Geography

-Since 1 January 2022, Dili has been the second smallest municipality in East Timor by area, at 224.0 km2.
+Since 1 January 2022, Dili has been the second smallest municipality in Timor-Leste by area, at 224.0 km2.
 It also has the highest population.
 It lies on the north coast of the island of Timor facing Ombai Strait, and borders the municipalities of Manatuto to the east, Aileu to the south, and Liquiçá to the west.

 Atauro Island, to the north of the municipality opposite the capital, was one of Dili's administrative posts until the end of 2021, when it became a separate municipality.

-Dili is the economic and political centre of East Timor.
+Dili is the economic and political centre of the country.

 Administrative posts

 The municipality's administrative posts (formerly sub-districts) are: